 If you have seen the James Bond movie Spectre (2015), then you have an idea about Nine Eye Nations.

-The alliance is an extension of the Five Eye agreement and includes more countries.
+9 eyes is basically an extension of the five eyes alliance, and further includes four more countries.
 In total, 9 eyes countries include:

 - The United States

 - New Zealand